 1- Our translators are mainly in-country professional translators that are familiar with the country’s culture nuances.
 They will report cultural issues and inquire back with the client when changes are required.

 2- Our translation reviewers, who have very experienced second pair of eyes, review the entire translation against the source text.
-Their trained eyes are sensitive to catching problems that may have slipped through the during the translation stage.
+Their trained eyes are sensitive to catching problems that may have slipped through the during the translation stage and recommend transcreation.

 3- We lastly always recommend an in-country quality assurance proof step to be performed after the translated material is ready or localized software is built, by product experts in the countries it is intended for.
 This step is similar to the beta-testing that takes place on the source language software locally or on editing the source manuals.
 International runtime QA and in-country proof should detect any translations made out of context or incorrect adaptations of translation due to cultural differences.